 Redmond, as usual, has no comment which shouldn’t surprise anyone.
 After taking heat for the lack of innovation in the Windows 8.1 update, Threshold will need to deliver the goods for consumers frustrated by Microsoft’s lack of support and development.
 Windows 8.1 fundamentally changed the OS and evolved it for the future, but it left behind many users who thought the jump was too much at one time.

 Rumors have circulated since the Windows 8.1 launch that Windows 8.2 may be available as soon as the beginning of summer 2014.
 While Microsoft made a big deal about the Windows 8.1 upgrade – which, in fact, was a big update to the OS – Windows 8.2 will improve upon and fix issues with Windows 8.1 and perhaps even add back more functionality to the Start Button that users have craved desperately.

 Will Windows 8.2 be able to fix some of the issues driving consumers to other OS platforms?
 That’s a rumor for another post.
-For now, the Threshold update to major Microsoft platforms look like it will finally be able to bring together the rapid, annual release cycle Microsoft has craved to compete with Apple.
+For now, the Threshold update to major Microsoft platforms looks like it will finally be able to bring together the rapid, annual release cycle Microsoft has craved to compete with Apple.